AmirKaseb/sealed-secret-rotator/README.md

 # SealedSecret Rotator

 A command-line tool to automate the re-encryption of Kubernetes SealedSecrets after key rotation, built as an extension to the Bitnami `kubeseal` CLI.
-This project was developed as part of the Instabug Infrastructure Internship Task 2025.
+This project was developed as part of the `Instabug Infrastructure Internship Task 2025`.

 ## Overview